 Timeframe: December 2025

 Let’s start with the homepage of the UI.
-It’s made in React with Mantine as the component layer.
-In fact - the frontend was mostly coded by AI, mostly because I did the backend by hand and I’ve coded enough frontends for the year.
-It’s not public, it does the trick, and the AI did an okay job (if not for a LOT of coaxing it).
-I also didn’t pay a dime (thanks Gemini CLI!), so that’s a win in my book.
+It’s made in React with Mantine.
+The frontend is largely vibe coded, as I did the backend by hand and I coded enough frontends for the year.
+It’s not public, it does the trick, and it’s been generated for the low price of free with Gemini & Codex, so that’s a good win in my book.

 Below that is the list of upcoming jobs to execute, which includes which preset it’ll be set to, the execution time, and options to pause & delete a specific cronjob.